kiaram2249/apcsa-freedom-project/blog/entry01.md

 ### Content

 This year in **APCSA**, my partner and I will be making an **educational simulation** about the **environment** as our Freedom Project.
 We'll be using a tool called ``Godot``, which is a game engine that allows us to create interactive and engaging experiences.
-Unlike last year's projects, where many students made games or wedsites, this year my partner and I will be focusing on programming and simulation development.
+Unlike last year's projects, where many students made games or websites, this year my partner and I will be focusing on programming and simulation development.
 Our goal is to teach players about environmental awareness and how different actions can impact the planet.
 Both my partner and I will be learning how to use ``Godot`` features like **scenes**, **scripting**, and **animations** to bring our simulation to life and make it both fun and educational.

 ### Godot